Nick Hounsfield: Career

 Hounsfield founded The Wave in 2012 with sustainability at the heart and the aim to bring year-round consistent surfing and its benefits to a safe inland environment for both beginners and experts, starting with Bristol.
 Hounsfield partnered with business directors Craig Stoddart and Nick Asheshov, and campaigned to raise attention, funds, land and technology for the project.
-The Wave undertook research through a public information and accountability framework to explore the viability of both Wave Loch and Wavegarden technology, ultimately choosing to partner with Wavegarden.
-They raised £26 million through investment and secured site planning in 2014 (and 2017 for further design revisions) from South Gloucestershire Council to construct the facility on 70 acres of grassland in Washingpool Farm, Easter Compton, 1.4 miles from Cribbs Causeway and 7 miles from Bristol City Centre.
-This plot is part of the Avon Forest conservation area and close to the Severn Estuary.
+They raised £26 million through investment and secured site planning in 2014 to construct the facility.
+The Wave Bristol opened in October 2019.